The List (The X-Files): Production

 The episode was written and directed by Chris Carter.

 "The List" was written and directed by series creator Chris Carter, making it the second time he had directed an episode after season two's "Duane Barry".
 For this episode, the art department was asked to create a "convincing" death row set "out of thin air".
 The set took 10 days to construct, making it one of the season's more complicated set assignments.
 Construction of the set almost single-handedly caused the episode to go over budget, but the show was able to reuse the set in the season in the later season episodes "Teso Dos Bichos" and "Talitha Cumi".
 Unaffiliated television and film projects in the Greater Vancouver area also rented the set for use in their productions.

 For many of the scenes, the show's producers opted to use real maggots—creatures that series co-star Gillian Anderson later called among the hardest animals with which to work.
 Due to a number of issues, the show's design crew was not able to create a "full-body replica" of the first murder victim, so the portraying actor had to lay on an autopsy table while maggots were poured over his body.
 In other scenes, rice grains were used as maggot stand-ins.
 The elaborate car crash featured at the end of the episode was described by stunt coordinator Tony Morelli as "the most harrowing action sequence" during the show's third season.
 Hoping to give the episode somewhat of a different look, the producers applied a green tint to the film in the post-production editing process.

 The executioner, Perry Simon, was named after an NBC executive producer that Carter knew.
-The part was played by Bruce Pinard, but he was uncredited.
+The part was played by Bruce Pinard.
 Joseph Patrick Finn, a producer on the show, played the prison chaplain.
+Guest actor Greg Rogers, who played Daniel Charez, recalled that Finn — whom Rogers had years earlier fired from an acting job at the Citadel Theatre in Edmonton — interrupted a take to joke on set that Rogers was not welcome there, telling him afterward that being let go had turned out to be the best thing that ever happened to his career.